brson/the-end-of-unsafety/script.md

 and C++ programmers ourselves we have the greatest respect for their users and creators.
 We'll try to stick to objective facts, and we beg your forgiveness if we misspeak.
-Toward the end of this talk we'll discuss some of Rust's weaknesses, to balance the score.
+Toward the end of this talk we'll discuss some of Rust's own weaknesses, to balance the score.

 <!-- The Age of Unsafety -->